jbrailas/jbrasso/src/jbrasso/README.md

-# Jbra oauth sso plugin for Joomla 5!
+# JbraSSO: oauth2 sso plugin for Joomla 5!

-**SSO oauth v2.0 plugin for Joomla!
+**oauth v2.0 sso plugin for Joomla!
 5.x**

-If you already know how to use jbrasso and you need it for a Joomla! project, than this is a library package to be used in Joomla!
+If you already know how to use JbraSSO and you need it for a Joomla! project, than this is a library package to be used in Joomla!
 Easy to install and update.

 Download
 --------